Measuring the Size of a Molecule

 Procedure

-- Calculate the volume of a single drop of methanol and write it down.
+Calculate the volume of a single drop of methanol and write it down.

-- Fill the tray partway with H2O.
+Fill the tray 2 cm deep with H2O.

-- Use the same dropper now partially filled with oleic acid solution to place a single drop on the lycopodium-covered water.
+Place a single drop on the lycopodium-covered water.
 Oleic acid dissolves in methanol and methanol dissolves in water.
 When you drop the solution onto the water the methanol dissolves in the water and all that is left on the surface is oleic acid.

-- Observe what happens and write down your observations.
+Observe what happens and write down your observations.

-- Use the transparency film and marker to trace the perimeter of the
+Use the transparency film and marker to trace the perimeter of the

 spot of oleic acid.

-- Lay the transparency over the graph paper and determine the area in
+Lay the transparency over the graph paper and determine the area in

 square centimeters (cm2).